 Bottom line here: Google generally acknowledges, and studies have found correlations that the number of positive reviews and the velocity at which you acquire them affects rankings in the local packs and local organic results.
 Get reviews, get them regularly, and make sure they’re positive and happy customer reviews!

 Top Review Generating Platforms for Law Firms

 We feel like we’re beating a dead horse here but as we’ve said: consistency in generating (positive) reviews should be an important part of your lawyer marketing efforts.
-That said, we realize that with your law practice you may have a small staff or no dedicated marketing team that can ensure a focus remains on getting reviews.
-This is where a review generating service can come into play.
+That said, we realize that with a busy law practice like yours, you may have a small staff or no dedicated marketing team that can ensure a focus remains on getting reviews.
+This is where a review-generating service can come into play.